voxpupuli/voxpupuli.github.io/_posts/2017-12-21-puppet_webhook.md

 * The application and its dependencies
 * SystemD and SysVInit Service files
 * Default configuration and config directories
-* Create Logging and PID directories that the gem (currently) doesn't provide
+* Logging and PID directories that the gem (currently) doesn't provide

 For more information on running Puppet_Webhook, see the [README.md](https://github.com/voxpupuli/puppet_webhook/blob/master/README.md) file for usage instructions.

-### So, What's in the future?
+### So, what's in the future?

 As with any good software project, the release of 1.0.0 is just the beginning.
 We intend to continue iterating on what we've built to provide our users with the best experience we can.